 All full-time employees of the County are members of the Plymouth County Retirement Association (the Association), a cost sharing, multiple-employer public employee retirement system (PERS).
 Eligible employees must participate in the Association.
 The Association provides pension benefits, deferred allowances, and death and disability benefits.
-Chapter 32 of the Massachusetts General Laws establishes the authority of the Association, contribution percentages, and benefits paid.
-The Plymouth County Retirement Board does not have the authority to amend benefit provisions.
-Additional information is disclosed in the Association's annual financial reports publicly available from the Association located at 10 Cordage Park Circle, Suite 234, Plymouth, Massachusetts 02360.
+Chapter 32 of Massachusetts General Laws establishes the authority of the Association, contribution percentages, and benefits paid.
+The Plymouth County Retirement Association Board does not have the authority to amend benefit provisions.
+Additional information is disclosed in the Association's annual financial reports publicly available from the Association located at 60 Industrial Park Road, Plymouth, Massachusetts 02360.